mattneary/Bonds.io/README.md

 Introduction
 ============
 Bonds.io is a website that draws bond diagrams of provided molecules.
-I recently rewrote the algorithm to be much more maintainable, thus this version has not yet been published to the webpage.
+It is currently tested to work with covalent bonds, including huge organic molecules like `C6H12O6` and circular structures like `SO3`.

 Usage
 =====